diegopacheco/diegopacheco-architecture-library/src/introduction.md

 This repository contains a curated collection of concepts, guidance about Software Architecture by Diego Pacheco.

+I wrote this book because I'm doing sfotware srchitecture for more than 20+ yearrs and I want to share with other architects and wanna-be architects my philosophy, pratices, and import concepts and patterns you sohuld know.
+This also it's an experiment.
+It's a live piece of advices that I want to improve over time.

+## What to Expect

+* Honest and direct advice
+* Highly opinionated content
+* Practical and actionable guidance

+## What this book is NOT

+* Not a tutorial or step-by-step guide
+* It's not a panacea for all architecture problems

 ## Table of Contents

 Philosophy: